Nifty January 2022 futures trade at premium

-The NSE's India VIX, a gauge of market's expectation of volatility over the near term, rose 1.98% to 16.57.
+The NSE's India VIX, a gauge of market's expectation of volatility over the near term, fell 2.06% to 16.22.

-Reliance Industries (RIL), Tata Steel and State Bank of India and were the top traded individual stock futures contracts in F&O segment of NSE.
+Reliance Industries (RIL), Infosys and RBL Bank and were the top traded individual stock futures contracts in F&O segment of NSE.

 The January 2022 F&O contract will expire on 27 January 2021.